’Tis the Season of Giving Less: A Salt Lake City Therapist’s Guide for Women Who Give Too Much

 In an effort to make going to therapy more accessible to you, I provide online therapy in Utah.
 Online therapy is safe, convenient, and just as effective as in-person therapy.

 Online Counseling also means that I can work with you wherever you are in Utah.
-I work with clients in Cedar City, St. George, Logan, Salt Lake City, Heber, and more.
+I work with clients not online in Salt Lake City but all throughout Utah.

 Other mental health services provided by Maple Canyon Therapy

-Anxiety therapy isn’t the only counseling service this Utah County Counseling Practice offers.
+Anxiety therapy isn’t the only counseling service this practice offers.
 Other mental health services provided by Maple Canyon therapy include body image therapy, eating disorder therapy, trauma therapy, birth trauma, and binge eating disorder treatment.